Remember the Equifax breach? You might have payout options in your email - NewsBreak

 The legal response after Equifax disclosed the breach took two years to gather steam.
 In the later months of 2019, a court-appointed team of lawyers secured a $700 million settlement from the credit agency to give some form of payback to the millions of Americans affected.

 The settlement offered either a $125 payout or 10 years of free credit monitoring and $1 million in identity theft insurance provided by Equifax.
 The deadline for anyone affected by the breach to file a claim passed in January 2020, according to the settlement website.
-However, those who did file a claim may have recently received an email reminding them of the payout.
+However, those who did file a claim may have recently received an email reminding them of the payout.“I am here to levelize and equal the playing field”; LaGrange resident competes for District 2 seat, among 5 other contenders

 The email sent at the beginning of October informed applicants whether they were eligible for a settlement payment.
 The claimants who chose the $125 settlement payment, rather than the free credit monitoring Equifax offered, were initially going to receive it by mailed check.
 However, JND Legal Administration — the organization handling the settlement’s actions — said in the email that it now has the ability to send the payouts via Paypal or prepaid card.